agentio/serviceinfrastructure/content/docs/intro/_index.md

 * monitoring the availability and performance of APIs that they are using

 These are _common concerns_ because nearly all API producers and consumers have them.
 Developers often start by addressing these concerns in their service and client implementations, but soon they begin moving their solutions into libraries and frameworks, and eventually they turn to solutions outside of their code.
 Typically these external solutions run "out-of-process" and are part of the operating system or environment where the service or client runs.

+## API proxies and gateways

+Most frequently, the "out-of-process" part of the solution is called an _API proxy_.
+It is a "proxy" because it represents someone else.
+If it represents someone who is calling an API, it is called a _forward proxy_.
+If it represents someone who is serving an API, it is called a _reverse proxy_.
+In other words, forward proxies help people make requests and reverse proxies help people serve requests.

+Most of the API management industry has focused on providing reverse proxies to organizations that make and offer APIs.
+Reverse proxies have evolved into _API gateways_ that provide powerful and sometimes sophisticated features including authentication, rate limiting, and monitoring.
+This is the focus of Service Infrastructure and our discussion here.